VoxelStorm-Ltd/serialstorm/README.md

 An unsigned integer of an arbitrary size, encoded in the shortest viable length for the value it contains.
 See the section on VarInt encoding for more info about this special type.

 #### String
+Raw string data.
+This does not attempt to encode its length, so the exact length of the string must be known in advance - either hard-coded, or sent ahead with an integer.
+This is rarely used on its own, but is occasionally useful when transmitting fixed length strings.
+For variable length strings, it's easier to use `VarString` below.

 #### VarString
+Raw string data, prefixed with a VarInt.
+This is the simplest way to transfer string data.
+Reading functions allow you to specify an optional buffer size limit, to prevent overflow attacks by untrusted clients.

 #### Blob
+A fixed size blob of raw binary data.
+In SerialStorm, blob functions differ from buffer functions in that they are read and written in chunks.
+The use case is to limit required memory allocations, even for very large binary transmissions.
+The `read_blob` functions allow you to specify a chunk size for the buffer to use.
+Vectors of bytes can be sent as blobs, as can std::istreams, making this useful for sending files directly from a filesystem.
+For a plain blob, the exact size must be known by the recipient.
+For dynamically sized objects, use `VarBlob`.

 #### VarBlob

+Similar to `VarString`, this is simply a `Blob` prefixed with a `VarInt`, used to encode the size of the blob data.

 ## Usage